 A dog that feels unwell and dying will sometimes seek comfort.
-This can be cuddling in the arms of their owner or hiding under the bed or other furniture to be in a safe place as their life comes to an end.
+This can be cuddling in the arms of their owner or hiding under the bed, in their dog crate, or under other furniture to be in a safe place as their life comes to an end.

 Your once happy and energetic dog might become depressed because they don’t feel well.
 You will notice your dog will become withdrawn, stop doing things they usually do, refuse to go on walks, and have unusual sleep patterns.
 A physical sign that is noticeable is the expression on their face.
 Their eyes will look sad and sometimes look like they are about to cry.

 If your dog is showing signs of depression for a long period of time, visit a veterinarian for further assistance with treating depression.

 Dogs thrive on daily routines.
 They enjoy eating, playing, sleeping, and going on walks at the same time every day.
 This might seem boring but dogs love a familiar regimen.
 You will notice they have a difficult time keeping up with their daily routine or have no interest in continuing with their regimen.
 Loss of interest in playing outdoors, running around in their invisible dog fence, going on walks, playing with toys, snuggling on the sofa, and playing with the children in the household are key signs your dog has lost interest.